EdwinRoosevelt/timeTabler/README.md

 # TimeTabler

-Why waste hours when Timetabler can make the time table for the all the teacher in a click.
+Why waste hours when Timetabler can make a time table in a click.